Pre-Test information and advice for the module 1 and 2 tests

 Motorcycle-related questions at the start of the test

 At the start of your test, the examiner will ask you a couple of questions related to machine maintenance and/or riding with a pillion passenger.
-Wording of the questions may vary from one examiner to another and some may require slightly more detail than others but the answers are basically the same.
+The wording of the questions may vary from one examiner to another and some may require slightly more detail than others but the answers are basically the same.
 Please re-phrase into your own words:

 Q: Identify where you would check the engine oil level and tell me how you would check that the engine has sufficient oil

 A: Point to the sight-glass or dipstick/filler cap.
-Tell him the oil should be between the high and low level marks and the bike should be on the main stand or upright to get a true reading, not on side stand
+Tell him the oil should be between the high and low-level marks and the bike should be on the main stand or upright to get a true reading, not on side stand

 Q: Identify where the brake fluid reservoir is and tell me how you would check that you have a safe level of hydraulic fluid

 A: Point to the reservoir on the right handlebar and tell him that the rear hydraulic brake reservoir is behind side panel on right-hand-side below seat level.
-Tell him the hydraulic fluid should be between the high and low level marks on reservoir and the bike should be on the main stand or upright to get a true reading, not on side stand
+Tell him the hydraulic fluid should be between the high and low level marks on the reservoir and the bike should be on the main stand or upright to get a true reading, not on side stand

 Q: Tell me how you would check the condition of the chain on this machine

 A: Tell him you check for free play on the bottom run of chain in a number of places.
-It should have about half inch of free play at the tightest spot.
-If it needs adjusting, slacken the main rear wheel axle nut, use the adjusters on each side of swinging arm to ensure the wheel is kept in alignment.
+It should have about half-inch of free play at the tightest spot.
+If it needs adjusting, slacken the main rear wheel axle nut, use the adjusters on each side of the swinging arm to ensure the wheel is kept in alignment.
 When finished, retighten the axle nut.
 Also ensure the chain is lubricated adequately.

 Q: Tell me how you would check your tyres to ensure that they are correctly inflated, have sufficient tread depth and that their general condition is safe to use on the road.